hkuennemann/Coursera/Go Beyond the Numbers - Translate Data into Insights [Google]/README.md

 ## Course Content and Notebooks

-### Module 1
+### Module 1 - Find and share stroies using data
 Description: I learned how to find stories within data and share them with my audience.
 I explored the methods and benefits of data cleaning, understanding how it helps uncover those stories.
 I also went through the steps of the EDA process, gaining insight into how EDA can quickly reveal patterns in data.
-Finally, I explored various ways to visualize data to effectively communicate key insights.
+Finally, I explored various ways to visualize data to effectively communicate key insights.</br>
+Submodules:
+- Use PACE and inform EDA and data visualizations
+- Find and share stories using data

-### Module 2
+### Module 2 - Explore raw data
 Description: In this module, I focused on organizing and interpreting raw data to uncover stories using Exploratory Data Analysis (EDA).
-I learned how to leverage Python to efficiently perform EDA practices, including discovering patterns and refining data to reveal meaningful insights.
+I learned how to leverage Python to efficiently perform EDA practices, including discovering patterns and refining data to reveal meaningful insights.</br>
+Submodules:
+- "Discovering" is the beginning of an investigation
+- Understand the data format
+- Create structure from raw data
+- Explore raw data

 #### Notebooks
 2.1.EDA using basic data functions with Python